kas-gui/kas/CONTRIBUTING.md

 Sometimes introducing an extra `let` binding helps.
 Sometimes it makes sense to wrap a `match`.
 Sometimes it makes sense to use `return`.

+### Spelling

+As is industry standard, APIs should use US-English spellings.
+This rule is not enforced for documentation or local variables, so long readability is not significantly impaired.

 Crates and repositories
 --------------------------